-In accordance with sections 366 and 366A of the Education (General Provisions) Act 2006, if a staff member becomes aware or reasonably suspects in the course of the staff member's employment at the school that a student has been sexually abused or is likely to be sexually abused by another person, the staff member must immediately provide a written report using the Student Protection Report - Form A to the Principal.
-The Principal is required by law to immediately forward a copy of the Student Protection Report - Form A to the Queensland Police Service, copying in the EREA Flexible Schools Ltd Director of Safeguarding + EREA Flexible Schools Ltd CEO See Flowchart 1.
+In accordance with sections 366 and 366A of the Education (General Provisions) Act 2006, if a staff member becomes aware or reasonably suspects in the course of the staff member's employment at the school that a student has been sexually abused or is likely to be sexually abused by another person, the staff member is considered to be the First Person.
+The First Person must immediately provide a written report using the Student Protection Report - Form A to the school's Principal or the CEO, EREA Flexible Schools Ltd as required by section 366(2) and 366A(2) of the Education (Geneal Provisions) Act 2006 via the Assurance system .